-The first pharaoh to build at Deir el Bahri was Nebhepetre Montuhotep II, of the Eleventh Dynasty who reunified the country after the First Intermediate Period.
-He chose to build his Mortuary Temple and tomb at Deir el Bahri instead of with those of his predecessors at Dra Abu el Naga and also pioneered a new architectural style which despite its fresh look seems to have been inspired by the form of Old Kingdom pyramid complexes.
+The first pharaoh to build at Deir el Bahri was Nebhepetre Montuhotep II, of the Eleventh Dynasty, who reunified the country after the First Intermediate Period.
+He chose to build his Mortuary Temple and tomb at Deir el Bahri instead of alongside his predecessors at Dra Abu el Naga.
+He also pioneered a new architectural style which, despite its fresh look, seems to have been inspired by the form of Old Kingdom pyramid complexes.

 He constructed a Valley Temple (now completely destroyed) connected by a long causeway to a Mortuary Temple which he named “Akh Sut Nebhepetre” (“Splendid are the places of Nebhepetre”).
 The Mortuary Temple consisted of a terrace perched against the cliff with a large stone edifice (described as a mastaba by some and a pyramid by others) above it and a deep shaft to his tomb below it.